albertsun/bigdata-boardgame/rules/rules.md

 ## End of the Game

-1. The game continues until all of the data sets have been auctioned off and a final round has been played.
+1. When all data sets have been bought, there is a final round of data collection and storytelling.

-2. At the end of the final round, players tally win tokens minus fail tokens to determine the final score.
+2. At the end, a player's score is their number of win tokens minus their number of fail tokens.

 3. The player with the highest score wins.